-Thankfully, we realized that theses buildings are a big part of Singapore’s heritage and are now protected and gazetted as conservation buildings.
+Thankfully, we realized soon enough that these shophouses are a big part of Singapore’s heritage and are now protected and gazetted as conservation buildings.

 England was the largest tile producer in the late 19th century and they exported many tiles to their colonies across the world including Malaya and India hence we had quite a number of tiles from England.
 Some were from Belgium and nearly a third of the tiles in Singapore came from Japan in the early part of the 20th century.
 Japanese manufacturers made these tiles specially for their Chinese and Peranakans (Straits Chinese of Chinese/Malay descent) customers in South East Asia so many had motifs of fruits, flowers and birds considered auspicious symbols for example promegranates, peaches, pineapples, grapes, peonies, narcissus, plum and peach blossoms, peacock and magpie among others.
 In fact, they were so auspicious that some of the wealthy families would decorate their tombs with these tiles.

 Where to find these elusive Peranakan tiles in Singapore?
 Honestly, it’s not a common sight now but you can still find them if you know where to look.
 Here’s a list of places where you can have a glimpse of them.

 - The Majestic